EU trucks' fuel efficiency no better than a decade ago - study

 In contrast, the United States in June proposed tighter standards on truck emissions which the researches estimated could lead to a 33 percent reduction of fuel consumption rates from 2010 levels.

-"Per tonne transported, this has resulted in fuel consumption of as little as nearly one litre of diesel per 100 tonne-km, delivering a significant reduction of CO2 emissions," said Erik Jonnaert, Secretary General of ACEA, whose members include Daimler, Renault, and Volkswagen.

-Jonnaert pointed to a study by the research institute Transport and Mobility Leuven that showed the industry was on track to meet its commitment to reduce fuel consumption from new vehicles by 20 percent by 2020, compared with 2005.

-The ICCT study analysed sales trends in the EU showing that more heavy and large vehicles were being sold in the 28-country bloc, similar to those on the U.S. market.
+In addition sales trends showed that more heavier and larger vehicles were being sold in the EU, similar to those on the U.S. market.

 The study goes on to recommend setting fuel efficiency standards or CO2 limits for heavy duty vehicles to bring down emissions.
 The EU has introduced a limit of 95 grams of CO2 per kilometre (g/km) by 2021 for cars and vans but has so far not done the same for trucks, although several countries have called for it.